 En Passant in the Endgame

 This is a king-pawn end game and it appears that white is in some major trouble.
 With nothing left on the table, white played the move 1.h4.
 If Black should reply with 1…a5 with the attempt to win the pawn race, he would find himself on the losing end.

 The white pawn will simply promote first and the Queen on h8 will control the queening square at a1.
 This would be unfortunate for Black.
 The black g-pawn would feel cheated then because the h-pawn was allowed to sneak by him!
 However, justice is served thou when he takes en passant with 1…gxh3e.p

 By now you should know what is an en passant in chess and how to make this special move during your games.
-En passant is an extremely important move in chess which should not be taken lightly.
-In some cases, en passant can help you open up lines for your long ranged pieces and deliver attacks against your enemy position or King.
+En-passant is an extremely important move in chess that should not be taken lightly.
+In some cases, en passant can help you open up lines for your long-ranged pieces and deliver attacks against your enemy position or King.

-At times, I am surprised when a high rated chess player asks me, what is an en passant?
-I believe all chess players at different levels must have a knowledge of this special move, because they will encounter it sometime in their chess career.
+At times, I am surprised when a high-rated chess player asks me, what is an en passant?
+I believe all chess players at different levels must have knowledge of this special move because they will encounter it sometime in their chess career.
 If you haven’t completely grasped the concept of en passant, then make sure you read over this article in full.

 Frequently Asked Questions